particle-iot/docs/src/content/reference/device-os/firmware.md

 A 3068 bytes section of backup RAM is provided for storing values that are maintained across system reset and hibernate sleep mode.
 Unlike EEPROM emulation, the backup RAM can be accessed at the same speed as regular RAM and does not have any wear limitations.

 On Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM), retained memory is only initialized in Device OS 1.5.0 and later.
 In prior versions, retained memory would always be uninitialized on first power-up.
 {{note op="end"}}

 ---

+{{note op="start" type="P2"}}
+The P2 and Photon 2 do not support backup RAM.
+In some cases, the flash file system can be used, or you can use an external chip such as an I2C or SPI FRAM.
+{{note op="end"}}

+---